dessa-oss/atlas/docs/api_docs/sources/index.md

 ## Join the community

-Want to contribute to Atlas? or just want to get in touch with Atlas users and Dessa Deep Learning Engineers?
+Want to contribute to Atlas?
+Or just want to get in touch with other Atlas users and engineers from Dessa?
 Join our community Slack [here](https://join.slack.com/t/dessa-community/shared_invite/enQtNzY5ODkxOTc3OTkwLTk4MTg5NmNkOTQ5OWVjNjk2YzY0OWJlNDkwNDlhY2NmNTQzNmRmYjkxNzc2N2JiOTYxZGVkMmFiMjRhYThiYzM).

 Prefer discussing over e-mail?
 Send us a message [here](https://dessa.com/contact/).